artecs-group/RVfpga-sim-addons/README.md

 </div>

 - **Execution on the physical board:**
   The VeeRwolfX SoC can run in hardware on supported FPGA boards.
 Default configurations are provided with the packages, but users can also generate new bitstreams using Vivado.
-Instructions for generating the bitstream and running on these boards are available at [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/).
+Instructions for generating the bitstream and running on these boards are available at [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) and in some of the above courses (such as **[Integrated_Systems_Architecture_24-25](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture)** or **[Design_Microcontrollers_Open_Hardware_24-25](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Design_Microcontrollers_Open_Hardware)**).
 RVfpga supports three FPGA boards: **Nexys A7, Basys 3, and Boolean**.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3b1f86a4-5939-4990-830a-163abd594d05"